stiproot/pubsub-mcp/src/ai-svc/src/__tests__/integration/README.md

 **Cause:** Services not running or not responding

 **Solution:**

-1. Check both ai-svc and mcp-srvr are running with `ps aux | grep dapr`
+1. Check both ai-svc and readme-mcp are running with `ps aux | grep dapr`
 2. Check logs for errors in service terminals
 3. Verify NATS is accessible: `curl http://localhost:8222/healthz`
 4. Restart services if needed